GUIDE TO SOCIAL MEDIA AND MEDICAL PROFESSIONALISM

-A joint initiative of the Australian Medical Association Council of Doctors-in-Training, the New Zealand Medical Association Doctors-in-Training Council, the New Zealand Medical Students’ Association and the Australian Medical Students’ Association (AMSA) with input from the Avant and MDA National.
+This guide has been reviewed and endorsed by the Australian Medical Association (AMA) and its Council of Doctors in Training (AMACDT), the New Zealand Medical Association (NZMA), the New Zealand Medical Students’ Association (NZMSA), and the Australian Medical Students’ Association (AMSA) with input from the Avant and MDA National.